KevinMarquette/kevinmarquette.github.io/_posts/2018-04-18-Powershell-ConvertTo-Breakpoint.md

 I put a bit more polish on it and called it `ConvertTo-Breakpoint`.

+I do a full step by step walk of the entire function in this video: [ConvertTo-Breakpoint: Writing the cmdlet](https://youtu.be/2tsA1zsIwGE?t=27m26s).

 # How to use

 This is the cool part.
 I can now take any `$error` and pipe it to `ConvertTo-Breakpoint`.
 Then a breakpoint will be created where the error was thrown.